mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is Database?
 Database is nothing but an organized form of data for easy access, storing, retrieval and managing of data.
 This is also known as structured form of data which can be accessed in many ways.

+#### What are the different subsets of SQL?

+* DDL (Data Definition Language) – It allows you to perform various operations on the database such as `CREATE`, `ALTER` and `DELETE` objects.
+* DML ( Data Manipulation Language) – It allows you to access and manipulate data.
+It helps you to `INSERT`, `UPDATE`, `DELETE` AND retrieve data from the database.
+* DCL ( Data Control Language) – It allows you to control access to the database.
+Example – Grant, Revoke access permissions.

 #### What is a primary key and a foreign key?

 A primary key is a special database table column or combination of columns designated to uniquely identify all table records.
 A primary key's main features are: